All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 cat.name # => nil

-Something seems to have gone wrong.
+It seems something went wrong.
 But everything is correct.
-Getter cat.name returns nil.
-There is no longer a 'no method error' error, meaning the method exists, and returns the @name variable of the Cat instance.
+The getter cat.name returns nil.
+There is no longer a 'no method error', meaning the method exists and returns the instance variable @name of the Cat instance.
 But this variable is empty. nil is the expected result.

-In Ruby getter it is a method that allows you to get the value of the instance variable in the class.
-Getters are so called because they allow "receiving" (get) value of variable.
+In Ruby, a getter is a method that allows you to get the value of an instance variable in a class.
+Getters are called so because they allow you to "get" (get) the value of a variable.

-In Ruby, getters are usually used to provide access to variable values from outside the class, as variables are usually private and not directly accessible.
+In Ruby, getters are typically used to provide access to variable values from outside the class, as variables are usually private and not directly accessible.
 Getters allow controlled access to these values.

-Trying to use the setter gives an error no method error:
+Trying to use a setter results in a no method error:

 cat.name = 'Ruby'# => no method error

 This is also an expected result.
-We don't have a method setter for name.
+We do not have a setter method for name.

-In Ruby, the setter is a method that allows you to set the value of the instance variable in the class.
-Setters are so called because they allow "install" (set) (or change existing) variable values.
+In Ruby, a setter is a method that allows you to set the value of an instance variable in a class.
+Setters are called so because they allow you to "set" (set) (or change existing) values of a variable.

-In Ruby, setters are used to change variable values from outside the class in a controlled manner.
+In Ruby, setters are used for controlled modification of variable values from outside the class.

 class Cat